Political Science Quiz

 Fundamental multiple choice quiz for Political Science:

-Question: What is the meaning of the word ‘Polls’?
+What is the meaning of the word ‘Polls’?

 (a) Government

-(b) Nation state
+(b) National state

 (c) City state

-(d) House of the people
+(d) House of the People

 (a) Equality